 CCI's Board of Directors governs the strategic direction and financial oversight of the nonprofit’s mission, vision, and values.
 The Board consists of eight directors who hold at least one of CCI’s certifications, as well as two public members.

-Tabitha S. Kinlaw, MBA, MSN, RN-BC, CNOR, ONC, Vice President
+Tabitha S. Kinlaw, MBA, MSN, RN, NPD-BC, CNOR, ONC, President

-Elaine D. Geroski, MSN, RN, CNOR, CSSM, Secretary/Treasurer
+Elaine D. Geroski, MSN, RN, CNOR, CSSM, Vice President

 Sally A. Irvin, JD, MEd, MA